 The Iron Age 800 BCE – CE 300

-The Iron Age began around 800 BCE.
-This marked the slow start of a gradual revival.
-The Celts were a culture, not a people: British Celts were made up of the clans of the Bronze Age plus inwardly migrating tribes and influences arriving over time.
-It takes a virtuous cycle of growth for a new culture to develop, and this arose between 800 and 500 BCE.
+The Iron Age began around 800 BCE, with a slow start to a gradual revival, not with a bang.
+The Celts were a culture, not a people: British Celts were made up of Bronze Age clans plus inwardly migrating tribes and trickles arriving over time.
+It takes a virtuous cycle of growth for a new culture to develop, and it gained momentum between 800 and 500 BCE.

 The Celts were a variegated pan-European culture and language bloc, an early EU with precursor versions of the same kind of community rivalries, alliances, deadlocks, compromises, collaborations, tragedies and triumphs that we see today.
 For several centuries they were Europe’s dominant culture, stretching from Romania to Iberia and Anatolia to Britain.

 But there’s a problem.
 Surprisingly little is known about Iron Age Britain, though knowledge is growing as new remains are discovered.
-Our imagery of that time is influenced by mostly-Roman observations at the end of the period, and seen from their viewpoint, and also by various later biases, such as a romanticisation of the Celts in recent centuries, as well as a longstanding bias amongst English classicist historians, who have implicitly regarded the Romans as civilisers of woad-painted barbarian Britons, and this optic survives today.
-Authoritative Oxbridge historians still periodically clash with what they call ‘revisionist’ historians from the Celtic Fringe over interpretation of Iron Age and Celtic cultures.
+Our imagery of that time is influenced by Roman observations at the end of the period.
+Seen from the Roman viewpoint, and also through the lens of later biases such as the romanticisation of the Celts in recent centuries, an inaccurate optic survives today.
+Added to this, English classicist historians have implicitly regarded the Romans as urbane civilisers of woad-painted barbarian Britons, and Oxbridge historians still periodically clash with what they call ‘revisionist’ historians from the Celtic Fringe over interpretation of Iron Age and Celtic cultures.

 Winds of Keltia

 During the late Bronze Age, proto-Celtic took shape as an intertribal language across Europe.
-By 900 BCE it had taken more shape, diverging into a range of languages including Goidelic (Irish, Manx and Scots Gaelic) and Brythonic (Cornish, Welsh, Cumbrian and Breton) – both known as Insular Celtic – together with continental forms such as Gaulish and Celto-Iberian, most of which later became extinct.
+By 900 BCE it had diverged into a range of languages including Goidelic (Irish, Manx and Scots Gaelic) and Brythonic (Cornish, Welsh, Cumbrian and in Strathclyde) – both known as Insular Celtic – together with continental forms such as Gaulish and Celto-Iberian, which later became extinct.

-The Iron Age saw a cultural upswing across Europe, peaking around 500-300 BCE and incorporating a wide variety of tribes and peoples.
-The Celts weren’t the only people around, but they were the dominant culture.
+The Iron Age saw a cultural upswing across Europe, peaking around 500-300 BCE, incorporating a wide variety of tribes and peoples.
+Celts weren’t the only people around but they were the dominant culture.
 Growing aristocratic wealth and exchange sponsored an artistic florescence that the Celts are well known for.
-For a few centuries, the Celts were centred in two main areas: the Atlantic west between Iberia and Britain, and middle Europe from eastern France to Bohemia – the headwaters of the Rhine, the Rhône and the Danube.
+For a few centuries they were centred in two main areas: the Atlantic west between Iberia and Britain, and middle Europe from eastern France to Bohemia – the Rhine, Rhône and Danube headwaters.

-Originally it was believed that the Celts had diffused from central Europe (the La Tȇne and Hallstadt cultures, 800-350 BCE), but it seems more likely Celticness originated much earlier with the Tagus valley people of Iberia, who migrated north to Brittany, Ireland and Britain, and eastwards into France (Gaul) and central Europe.
-Mingling and merging with people of other cultures, in the Hungarian plain they met up with the descendants of the steppe Yamnaya from Ukraine, forming a hybrid warrior society.
-Meanwhile, the Atlantic Celts, not such avid warriors and by degrees less hierarchical, influenced Cornwall and western Britain through existing maritime links.
-The west and north of Britain were Atlantic influenced while the east and south were continentally shaped.
+Originally it was believed that the Celts had diffused from central Europe (the La Tȇne and Hallstadt cultures, 800-350 BCE), but it is now more likely that Celticness originated earlier with the Tagus valley people of Iberia, who migrated north to Brittany, Ireland and Britain, and eastwards into France (Gaul) and central Europe.
+Mingling and merging with people of other cultures, in the Hungarian plain they met up with the descendants of the steppe Yamnaya, forming a hybrid warrior society.
+Meanwhile, the Atlantic Celts, not such avid warriors and by degrees less hierarchical, influenced Cornwall and western Britain through existing maritime links, while the east and south of Britain were middle-European influenced.

-These Atlantic-zone connections had dwindled during the late Bronze Age in parallel with the climatic, social and economic downturn of the time.
-This isolated segments of the Celtic world, tending to regionalise them: the Celts of Ireland formed a Gaelic group, whilst a Brythonic group formed in much of Britain.
-Atlantic coast connections improved as the Iron Age proceeded, and much later, around CE 400-500, British and Breton ties were strong, following a significant migration of Britons to Brittany – hence Breton and Cornish are linguistically close.
-Within Britain, several zones developed: the west from Cornwall to Strathclyde, the Marches from Dorset to Lancashire (notable for grand hill camps), the east from Kent to Yorkshire, and Scotland and the Highlands, each with their own cultures, traditions and characteristics.
+These Atlantic-zone connections dwindled during the late Bronze Age in parallel with the climatic, social and economic downturn of the time.
+This isolated segments of the Celtic world, tending to regionalise them: the Celts of Ireland formed a Gaelic group, whilst a Brythonic group formed in Britain.
+Atlantic coast connections improved as the Iron Age proceeded and, later, around CE 400-500, British and Breton ties were strong, following a British migration to Brittany – hence Breton and Cornish are linguistically close.
+In Britain several zones developed: the Irish Sea coast from Cornwall to Strathclyde, the Marches from Dorset to Lancashire (notable for grand hill camps), the east from Kent to Yorkshire, and Highland Scotland, each with their own cultures, traditions and characters.